scylladb/scylladb/docs/operating-scylla/nodetool-commands/cfhistograms.rst

 Max         26.00           42.00          35425.00      310             5
 ==========  ==============  =============  ============  ==============  ==========

 In this example, 95% of the write latency measurements were 42 microseconds (μs) or less, 95% of the read latencies were 42 μs or less, and 95% of the partitions are 300 bytes or less.
-The SSTables column means that the 95% read request refers to 25 SSTables.
+The SSTables column means that the 95% of all single-key read requests touched at most 25 SSTables.

 ==============  ========================================
 Parameter       Description